Fall Brewing – Oktoberfest – Perfect Together!

 Jersey’s Sipping History

-On a recent trip to Dublin, Ireland MLH stopped into the Jameson Distillery, founded in 1780, and learned and sipped our way through the history of the world-famous whiskey distiller.
+On a recent trip to Dublin, Ireland, MLH stopped into the Jameson Distillery, founded in 1780, and learned and sipped our way through the history of the world-famous whiskey distiller.
 We started conversing with our host and told them that Jameson and a distiller in New Jersey had started at the same time and are still distilling today.
 She was shocked!
-Many people don’t know that Laird’s, a distiller in Colts Neck, New Jersey, is the oldest functioning distiller in America.
+Many people don’t know that Laird’s, a distillery in Colts Neck, New Jersey, is the oldest operating distillery in America.
 Their famed Laird’s Apple Jack brandy has been produced at the same distillery since 1692.

 After emigrating from Scotland and settling in Monmouth County in 1698, William Laird began distilling his own recipe of apple brandy.
 It is believed that William was a distiller back in his home country.
 After landing in New Jersey, he used the resources available to him to do the same.
 Abundant with apples, he began creating.

-Craft brewing and distilling are big business in the Garden State today.
+Craft brewing and distilling are big businesses in the Garden State today.
 Most crafters also leverage local ingredients.
-Somerset and Hunterdon counties, which are rich with farmlands, take advantage of these locally grown hops, wheat, and corn, in addition to beautiful country scenery.
+Somerset and Hunterdon counties, which are rich in farmland, take advantage of locally grown hops, wheat, and corn, as well as beautiful country scenery.

 The Somerset Hills of Northern Somerset County

-In northern Somerset County, Peapak, Gladstone, Bernardsville, Bedminster, and Basking Ridge all participated in the distilling business.
+In northern Somerset County, Peapack, Gladstone, Bernardsville, Bedminster, and Basking Ridge all operated distilleries.

 Today, Burnt Mills Cider Company is a full-blown brewer of delicious brews and spiked ciders.
 Word has it that Claremont Distillery in Fairfield is opening up in Bernardsville soon, so now there are a few more choices for your loc-ahol (we just coined that one!!!).

-A new single malt distillery in Hillsborough, NJ opened in 2022.
+A new single malt distillery in Hillsborough, NJ, opened in 2022.
 Camden Winkelstein is one of the founders and Head Distiller at Bellemara Distillery.
 The distillery isn’t the only artisan beverage destination on the 19-acre Carriage Farm.
-Flounder Brewing Co. relocated there from an industrial park in June 2022.
-The two businesses plan to collaborate on both events and products, such as whiskey aged in former beer barrels or beer aged in former whiskey barrels, which will create new flavor profiles.
-Bellemara hopes to create 100% Jersey-grown-and-made products eventually.
+Flounder Brewing Co. relocated from an industrial park to there in June 2022.
+The two businesses plan to collaborate on both events and products, such as whiskey aged in former beer barrels or beer aged in former whiskey barrels, creating new flavor profiles.
+Bellemara hopes to eventually create 100% Jersey-grown-and-made products.
 A single-malt gin and a single-malt spirit similar to vodka will be on the menu.
 Flavored varieties of the single-malt spirit will be released soon after.

 Winkelstein started his post-Navy career with a trip across the pond.
 He spent a year in Scotland, earning a Master’s in Brewing and Distilling from Heriot-Watt University in Edinburgh.
 The distillery is named after a word of French and Scottish Gaelic origin: belle mare, or “beauty of the sea.”
 Address: 2 Clerico Lane Building 5, Hillsborough; bellemaradistillery.com.